 In 1859 on the Oregon trail at night, by a bright fire pit, there are four men.
-Brad Jamestown is one, the other three are drunken bullies drinking whisky, spitting, and belching.
+A rattlesnake is heard.
+Brad Jamestown is one man, the other three are drunken bullies drinking whisky, spitting, and belching.
+A wagon passes by, it needs grease for a squeaking wheel.
 The drunks decide to start trouble with some soft singing pioneers close by.
 One boozer says, "Lets teach them singin how ta turn a toe."
 Another drunk states, "I ain't beat no one senseless fer a month.
 The biggest drunk says, " Lets go play with them stupids."
-Brad Jamestown says in a strong voice, " Find another place to play."
+Brad Jamestown says in a loud voice, " Find another place to play."
 The biggest bully yells, "Mind ya own damn bussines."
-Brad stands, "Play with someone who can beat you."
+The husky Brad stands up.
+"Play with someone who can beat you."
 The pissed off bully pulls his razor sharp Bowie from its sheath, and madly charges.
 "Ya bastard."
-Brad thrusts his hands up in front of the brutes face, at an angle to block the view of his foot.
+Brad thrusts his hands low in front of the brutes face, to block the view of his foot.
 As hard as he can, Brad kicks the bully in his crotch.
-The screaming bully falls against the fire pit.
-Rocks fall into the fire pit sending flames, and a large spray of red hot sparks into the air.
+The screaming bully falls against the big fire pit.
+He knocks rocks into the pit, sending large flames, and a spray of red hot sparks high into the air.
 The bully is squirming on his stomach in agony.
-Brad quickly picks up the Bowie on the ground, grabs the bully's hair, and drives his knee hard into the pit of the bully's back.
+Brad quickly picks up the knife on the ground, grabs the bully's hair, and drives his knee hard into the pit of the bully's back.
 Brad quickly slices a long bloody cut across the brute's ass.

-Later in the western adventure Brad's young mute son's draw, and marksmenship is better than most others in past western adventures.
+Later in the western adventure Brad's mute son's brawling, drawing his weapon, and marksmenship are better than most all others in past western adventures.
 His abilities are logical.
 The mute can't speak, so his senses of sight, and touch are sharper.
-His father also has the son realize the importance of awareness, then more of his senses become stronger.
-When evil men in the untamed town of Shrike confront Sam he can’t speak, so all of his attention is on their body movements, and cruel attitudes.
-Audiences will be taken in when they see how his father teaches Sam unusual bone breaking fighting, and how to use weapons to kill.
+His father also has the son realize the importance of awareness, then more of his senses become assets.
+When killers in the untamed town of Shrike confront Sam he can’t speak, so all of his attention is on their body movements, and evil attitudes.
+Audiences will be taken in when they see how Sam's father taught him unusual bone breaking fighting, and how to skillfully use weapons.

-A very tight wire of logic runs throughout the tale holding on to an audiences' belief.
+A very tight wire of truth runs throughout the tale that audiences' belief will cling to.
 Even the unusual fighting methods are not made up.
-Each impressive, and violent movements are the same that the author used when he was involved in fights years ago.
-The same exact bone breaking movements are seen.
-The adventure always follows that tight wire of fact.
-All is not fantasy.
-The wire of logic keeps beliveability in the adventure to impress and continue the veiwers awe.
+Each impressive, and violent movements are the same that the author used when he was involved in fights many years ago.
+The same exact bone breaking ways are seen.
+The adventure always follows the tight wire of logic.
+All is not fantasy, this adventure is alive.
+The wire of logic keeps beliveability in the adventure to impress and ignite the veiwers awe.

 Big school yard bullies pick fights with the mute, and some low life townsfolk humiliate him.
-All give Sam a natural inner streak of hate.
-When Brad becomes aware of Sam's burden he teaches the violence he mastered to his mute son.
-He says, "I'm going to teach you how to handle cowardly bully boys, and how to kill a man, if he has it coming.
-It won't be a like a card game, If you know a man is set on killing you cheat.
+All give Sam a natural inner streak of anger.
+When Brad becomes aware of Sam's bullying he teaches the violence he mastered to his mute son.
+He says, "I'm going to teach you how to handle bully boys, and how to kill a man, if he has it coming.
+It won't be a like a card game, If you know a man is set on killing, you cheat.
 Draw and kill the bastard."
 An instant look of wanting to learn appears in Sam's eyes like magic.
 As Sam's ability to shoot and fight became stronger his personality changes each day.
 Brad constantly works on Sam's physical and mental hablts.
-"Habit suceeds when your thinking fails."
+"Habit suceeds when thinking fails."
 Brad once said to Sam, "Don't ever think you can't be the best.
-That's like being a bird kept in a cage, you'll never fly."
+That's like being a bird living in a cage, you'll never fly."
 Sam becomes more like his father daily.

 Sam's loneliness ends when he meets, Marianna Martinez.
 These young ones need each other.
 Today's youth will relate to their troubles.
 Love has tenderness, but it should not include fear.